K-PaaS/application-platform-guide-eng/user_guide/development_application/nodejs.md

 ### <div id='22'> 4.4.
 Connect Application and Service

-Bind: A process where application and service gets connected.
+Bind: A process where application and service get connected.
 This process generates access information to access the service.

 - Connect Application and Service